orange2120/NTUEE_light_dance/README.md

 Control dancers via a Wi-Fi router.

 ### Client
-Every dancer is a client.
-Receive commands from server.
+Each dancer is a client device.
+Receive commands from the server.

 ## Orange Hsu is not god